elementor/elementor-developers-docs/src/controls/classes/control-color.md

 # Color Control

 Elementor color control displays a color picker field with an alpha slider.
 It includes a customizable color palette that can be preset by the user.
-Accepts a scheme argument that allows you to set a value from the active color `scheme` as the default value returned by the control.

 The control is defined in `Control_Color` class which extends `Base_Data_Control` class.